 You can use the auction report to identify which device is being used by competitors for a specific keyword or set of keywords.
 It can help you decide a better device strategy and you can increase your bids for the device type your competition shows for.

-Similarly if you segment the data by time which is further bifurcated into week, month, quarter, year and day of the week, you can get insight into whether your competitor is appearing more often on certain day(s) or hour(s).
+Similarly, if you segment the data by time which is further bifurcated into a week, month, quarter, year, and day of the week, you can get insight into whether your competitor is appearing more often on a certain day(s) or hour(s).
 You can decide to increase your bids during days when your competitor is highly competitive and lower your bid when they are lying low.

-Now that you have the report and insights in front of you, how do you interpret your AdWords Auction Insight Report?
+Now that you have the report and insights in front of you, how do you interpret your Google Ads Auction Insights Report?

 As you can see the report displays data under 6 metrics.
-Each of these columns reflect different information.
+Each of these columns reflects different information.
 We will take each up and discuss what needs they meet.

-With this metric you can know how often your impression share which is calculated as impression received divided by the total eligible impressions.
+With this metric, you can know how often your ad received an impression and is calculated as impression received divided by the total eligible impressions.
 It also tells you about how often your competitor’s ad received an impression as a proportion of the auctions your ad was competing for.
-With this information you can figure out how your ad is reaching out to people.
+With this information, you can figure out how your ad is reaching out to people.
 You can analyze whether by increasing your bids there has been an improvement in your impression share.

 This metric shows the average position of your or other advertiser’s ad after a successful auction.
 It does not show the average position of your ad versus your competitor’s, but when each received an impression irrespective of whether it was during the same SERP inquiry.

-Like in the snapshot below, extracted from keyword level, Advertiser A appears to have an overlap rate of 37% and has a position of 1.6 for the set of keywords selected.
+Like in the snapshot below, extracted from the keyword level, Advertiser A appears to have an overlap rate of 67%.

-This makes clear that though the overlap rate isn’t much, yet the number of times the advertiser’s ads does show for the keyword, they rank better than us.
+This makes clear that though the overlap rate isn’t much, yet the number of times the advertiser’s ads do show for the keyword, they rank better than us.